 Philadelphia, PA - After our lunch date at Geno’s (South Philly: Date Night at Genos Steaks), Geno brought us over to Rim Cafe, a chocolate shop with the essence of the French Riviera, but with Italian cafe tradition.

-I had never known that a place like this existed in Philadelphia- and was immediately brought back to my days studying abroad, with quaint little coffee shops, and incredibly friendly owners.
-As they say at Rim Cafe, they don’t want customers, they want friends.
+I had never known that a place like this existed in Philadelphia- and was immediately brought back to my days studying abroad, with quaint little coffee shops and amiable owners.
+As they say at Rim Cafe, they don’t want customers; they want friends.

 We definitely have found our new favorite dessert spot in Philadelphia.
 And the best part about this cafe?
 Since they want friends, not customers, they stay open until the last patron leaves.
 This means they can be open until 3 am on some evenings.
 Now that’s customer service.